-Please note the following:

-- As the Company does not currently have a Deferred Tax Asset any movements on the revenue of the Company will have an impact on the tax creditor. - The Company operates a defined contribution pension scheme.
+As the Company does not currently have a Deferred Tax Asset any movements on the revenue of the Company will have an impact on the tax liability.

+The Company operates a defined contribution pension scheme.
 The pension charge represents contributions payable by the Company to the scheme.
-As at 31 December 2022, there are no outstanding contributions. - The Company recognises operating leases with regards to office space and motor vehicles. - The main drivers of the increase in Solvency II Own Funds are the strong financial result for 2022, the Written Nut Not Yet Incepted (WBNYI) business for 2023 and the change in the assumptions on discounting partially offset by the dividend payment in August 2022.
+As at 31 December 2023, there are no outstanding contributions.

+The Company recognises operating leases with regards to office space and motor vehicles.
+The Company entered into two new motor vehicle operating leases during 2023.